Asajj Ventress: Tales of the Underworld

-Ventress appeared in the third season of the Star Wars Tales Disney+ anthology series, Tales of the Underworld which aired on Star Wars Day 2025.
-Featured in "A Way Forward", "Friends" and "One Warrior to Another", it is revealed that after her death in Dark Disciple, Ventress was resurrected by the spirits of Mother Talzin and the Nightsisters, as Vos's love was a gift, presenting her with two paths; she could either stay with her fallen Nightsisters on Dathomir or she could return to the living.
-She chooses the latter.
-Years later during the Empire's take over of the Galaxy, Ventress underwent a new journey alongside Lyco Strata, a teenage Jedi Padawan who was looking for "the Path", which Vos established to help get young Force users to safety.
-After a battle against a Sith Inquisitor, a reunion with her bounty hunter acquaintance Latts Razzi and her droid assassin C-21 Highsinger, and an encounter with an elderly former Separatist and his granddaughter, Ventress and Lyco managed to find the Path, but chose not to go and instead continued travelling together.
+Ventress appears as a main character in the third season of the Star Wars Tales anthology series, titled Tales of the Underworld, which premiered on Disney+ on May 4, 2025.
+Featured in the episodes "A Way Forward", "Friends", and "One Warrior to Another", it is revealed that after her death in Dark Disciple, Ventress was resurrected by the spirits of Mother Talzin and the other Nightsisters, as Vos' love was a gift, presenting her with two paths: she could either stay with her fallen Nightsisters on Dathomir, or she could return to the living.
+She ultimately chose the latter.

+Years later, during the Empire's reign over the galaxy, Ventress continues to operate as a mercenary and encounters Lyco Strata, a teenage Jedi Padawan who is looking for "the Path", a network established by Vos to help Jedi survivors and other Force users avoid detection by the Empire.
+After a battle against a Sith Inquisitor, a reunion with her bounty hunter acquaintance Latts Razzi and her droid assassin C-21 Highsinger, and an encounter with an elderly former Separatist and his granddaughter, Ventress and Lyco manage to find the Path, but choose not to go and instead continue travelling together.

 Other works

-Star Wars Resistance executive producer/head writer Brandon Auman revealed in 2021 that prior to its cancellation the series had almost featured a duel between Ventress and sequel trilogy antagonist Kylo Ren (respectively the first and last characters to use the titles of "Supreme Leader" in the Star Wars universe).
+Star Wars Resistance executive producer/head writer Brandon Auman revealed in 2021 that, prior to its cancellation, the series had almost featured a duel between Ventress and sequel trilogy antagonist Kylo Ren (respectively the first and last characters to use the titles of "Supreme Leader" in the Star Wars universe).